Hot Topics: New Cardiology Location, Urgent Fracture Appointments, SCORE Program, New Cardiac Surgery Experts, Patient Safety Award, Becker's 100

 New Cardiac Surgery Experts Join Children's National

-Children’s National Health System is pleased to announce the addition of Can Yerebakan, M.D., and Karthik Ramakrishnan, M.D., to our team of pediatric cardiac surgeons.
+Children’s National Health System welcomed the addition of Can Yerebakan, M.D., and Karthik Ramakrishnan, M.D., to our team of pediatric cardiac surgeons.

 Maureen Monaghan, Ph.D., featured on Panel for SAMHSA National Children’s Mental Health Awareness Day